contentauth/c2pa-rs/README.md

 This is a beta release (version 0.x.x) of the project.
 The minor version number (0.x.0) is incremented when there are breaking API changes, which may happen frequently.

+### New API

 NOTE: The current release includes a new API that replaces old methods of reading and writing C2PA data, which are deprecated.
 See the [release notes](docs/release-notes.md) for more information.

 ### Contributions and feedback

 We welcome contributions to this project.
 For information on contributing, providing feedback, and about ongoing work, see [Contributing](https://github.com/contentauth/c2pa-rs/blob/main/CONTRIBUTING.md).
+For additional information on nightly builds and testing, see [Contributing to the project](docs/project-contributions.md).

 ## License